So you want to use Discourse as a SSO provider for your own web app? Great! Let’s get started.

 Under Discourse admin site settings (/admin/site_settings) enable setting

-enable sso provider and set
+enable sso provider and add a secret string to

 Implement SSO in your web app: